tubiz/woo-paystack/readme.txt

 == Upgrade Notice ==

-= 5.3.0 =
+= 5.3.1 =
-*	Fixes: Custom gateways not processing automatic renewal payments via WooCommerce Subscriptions plugin.
-Saved cards feature not working in the custom gateways.
+*	Fix: The bank payment channel not showing in the default gateway

 == Screenshots ==